davidpomerenke/ba/readme.md

 because of the added person.)

-An exemplary application of the intuition is the evaluation of road safety (<span id="ref:RNDiZrz5y32ax" label="ref:RNDiZrz5y32ax">\[ref:RNDiZrz5y32ax\]</span>Broome 2004, p.
+An exemplary application of the intuition is the evaluation of road safety (Broome 2004, 144f).
-144f).
 In this context, the deaths of people dying in accidents must be weighed against the costs of preventing them.
 Whilst this is an ethically difficult problem on its own, one important long-term effect is usually left aside: The well-being of the expected potential offspring of the potentially dying person is completely neglected.
 One possible justification is the intuition of neutrality: We can expect the offspring to live within the neutral range of well-being and it is therefore neither positive nor negative whether they exist or not.

-Another example is the evaluation of different scenarios of global warming (<span id="ref:RNDoULCN0LnjP" label="ref:RNDoULCN0LnjP">\[ref:RNDoULCN0LnjP\]</span>Broome 2012, p.
+Another example is the evaluation of different scenarios of global warming (Broome 2012, 170).
-170).
 Global warming is likely to kill many people and thereby to prevent their offspring from existing.
 On the other hand, global warming may increase poverty, which is associated with higher birth rates.
 Thanks to the intuition of neutrality we can simply leave both of these effects aside in many of our evaluations – which comes handy as predictions in these domains attend to an enormous amount of uncertainty.

 It is important to understand that the intuition of neutrality does not